Profile

 5. 5

-Stir in the broad bean and squash purée and let everything simmer, adding vegetable stock as needed to loosen the sauce.
+Stir in the broad bean and squash purée, cooking gently and adding vegetable stock if needed to loosen the sauce.

 6. 6

-Cook the pasta until just tender (al dente), drain and mix it through the sauce along with the ricotta and a splash of stock.
+Cook the pasta until just al dente, drain, then toss it through the sauce along with the ricotta and a splash of stock.

 7. 7

-Finish with a drizzle of olive oil, a grind of black pepper, and, if you like, some Sicilian pecorino shavings.
+Finish with a drizzle of olive oil, a grind of black pepper, and if you like, some shavings of Sicilian pecorino.

 💡 Tips and Variations